Moduli space: Moduli of varieties

 In higher dimensions, moduli of algebraic varieties are more difficult to construct and study.
 For instance, the higher-dimensional analogue of the moduli space of elliptic curves discussed above is the moduli space of abelian varieties, such as the Siegel modular variety.
 This is the problem underlying Siegel modular form theory.
 See also Shimura variety.

 Using techniques arising out of the minimal model program, moduli spaces of varieties of general type were constructed by János Kollár and Nicholas Shepherd-Barron, now known as KSB moduli spaces.

-Using techniques arising out of differential geometry and birational geometry simultaneously, the construction of moduli spaces of Fano varieties has been achieved by restricting to a special class of K-stable varieties.
-In this setting important results about boundedness of Fano varieties proven by Caucher Birkar are used, for which he was awarded the 2018 Fields medal.
+It has been known that a well-behaved moduli theory can not be established for all Fano varieties.
+Led by Chenyang Xu, the construction of moduli spaces of Fano varieties has been achieved by restricting to a special class of K-stable varieties.
+More precisely, there exists a projective scheme which parametrizes K-polystable Fano varieties, which is the good moduli space of the moduli stack parametrizing K-semistable Fano varieties.

 The construction of moduli spaces of Calabi-Yau varieties is an important open problem, and only special cases such as moduli spaces of K3 surfaces or Abelian varieties are understood.